Enhancing Screen Time Identification in Children with a Multi-View Vision Language Model and Screen Time Tracker: Related Work

 \textbf{Traditional Neural Networks in Egocentric Videos.} However, while many of these works rely on manual annotations, an automated solution for data analysis could largely reduce human workload.
 In AI field, deep learning models have been largely adapted in processing the videos from the egocentric wearable camera.
 Chen et al. \cite{chen2021recognizing} utilizes CNN and random decision forest for activity recognition; Song et al \cite{song2024video} utilizes CNN-based and VLP-based models in extracting surrounding information for visually impaired person; Bock et al\cite{bockwear} utilizes ActionFormer for outdoor sports recognition;\cite{qiu2021indoor} utilizes an LSTM-based encoder-decoder framework to predict movement trajectory of a targeted person.
 The integration of multi-modal data such as inertial data \cite{bockwear} and IMU readings \cite{qiu2021indoor} demonstrated an improved performance compared to using vision-based images alone.

 \textbf{Multi-view based Neutral Networks.} A multi-view deep learning model leverages data from multiple perspectives to enhance learning in tasks such as classification and recognition by integrating diverse sources of information.
-Although it has been demonstrated in exsiting studies that the incorporation of multi-view in CNN-based models outperforms models with single-view \cite{8202213, 7926630}, multi-view network has not been fully explored in processing egocentric image sequences.
-A critical problem in applying multi-view network is how to select multi-view images from egocentric image sequences.
+Its potential has been explored in recent research \cite{9712308, 10415089}.
+Although it has been demonstrated in existing studies that the incorporation of multi-view in CNN-based models outperforms models with single-view \cite{8202213, 7926630}, multi-view network has not been fully explored in processing egocentric image stream.
+A critical problem in applying multi-view network is how to select multi-view images from egocentric image stream.

-\textbf{Large language model (LLM) in Egocentric Videos}.
+\textbf{Large language model (LLM) in Egocentric Streams}.
 Large language model is a rising field and incorporating LLMs into image processing has the potential to significantly improve upon the studies using traditional models such as CNNs.
 By leveraging the contextual capabilities of LLMs, researchers can achieve more accurate and comprehensive egocentric image understanding.
 LifelongMemory was proposed in \cite{wang2023lifelongmemory} as a novel framework that uses multiple pre-trained models to answer queries from egocentric video content.
 Research in \cite{wang2023egocentric} addresses Ego4D natural language queries challenge with image and video captioning models.
 Most of the studies focuses on answer queries, thus lacking the capability to systematically analyze daily life for specific applications.
 Moreover, there is limited vision language model to address the identification of electronic screen type, even from a single view.